Wildlander-mod/wildlander-mod.github.io/4-WildlanderWorld/4-The-Divines.md

 Those blessed by Auriel are better at penetrating armor with ranged weapons.
 The champions of Auriel are exalted with substantial increases in all three attributes.

-> Bows get 10% more Armor Penetration damage
+> Bows get 10% more Armor Penetration damage.
+>
 > +100 Magicka, Health, Stamina, if you have finished the quest Touching the Sky.

 {: .highlight }